Stan Goff: Military career

-Goff was sent to Vietnam in 1970-71 during the Vietnam war.
+Goff was sent to Vietnam in 1970-71 during the Vietnam War.
 He served with the 173rd Airborne Brigade as an infantryman, after which he was reassigned to the 82nd Airborne Division at Fort Bragg, North Carolina following a bout with drug-resistant malaria.
 In 1973, he was honorably discharged with the rank of sergeant.

 During a break in service, he attended college at the University of Arkansas in Monticello and married Elizabeth Mackall.
 Their daughter, Elan Mackall Goff, was born September 1, 1976.
 In 1977, he enlisted again in the Army and was assigned to the 4th Infantry Division (Mechanized) as a Private First Class, re-earning his sergeant's stripes in 1979.
 That same year, he joined the 75th Ranger Regiment, and after graduation from indoc, was reassigned to the 2nd Ranger Battalion on Fort Lewis, Washington.

 After two years with the 2nd Ranger Battalion, Goff earned the rank of Staff Sergeant, and reenlisted on condition of reassignment to the Jungle Operations Training Center in Panama working as a small unit tactics instructor.
 He volunteered for the 1st Special Forces Operational Detachment-Delta (SFOD-D) during that assignment.
 After unit selection and training, Goff participated in operations in Guatemala, El Salvador, and Grenada (see Operation Urgent Fury).

-In December, 1986, Goff was relieved from Delta with the rank of Sergeant First Class, based on an accusation that he denies related to having taken a woman into the Ambassador to El Salvador's residence for sex.
-He admits, however, that during the time of the alleged encounter, he was walking around the block with a local prostitute to smoke marijuana with her.

 He was reassigned to the staff and faculty at the United States Military Academy at West Point.
 He served as the NCOIC of the Service Orientation Course, and developed the Ranger Orientation Program that selected cadets to attend Ranger School during their Junior-Senior summer.
 He permitted his enlistment to expire in 1987 - working for a time training SWAT teams for the Department of Energy Y-12 nuclear weapon facility in Oak Ridge, Tennessee.